bigUNO/ansible-sumocollector/README.md

 SumoCollector
 --------------

+# Work in Progress
+I'm currently revamping the RedHat portions of this role.
+Once that's done I'll submit a PR back to the original repo.
+Please bear with me :)

+Questions and suggestions welcome.

 Ansible role to install SumoCollector.
 This role was based on wgregorian as recommended by Sumo staff.
 That was a native install using yum.
 We now support yum, tarball and docker installs.
 Hot patches would likely be first available via tarball for testing bugfixes with sumologic team.